Swadlincote: Economy

 The town originally had a prominent manufacturing heritage that made pipes and earthenware.
 It was the centre of the South Derbyshire coalfield, but mining ceased when Rawdon Colliery closed in 1993.
 Light manufacturing and service companies are sited on large industrial estates.

 Swadlincote has a moderate-sized town centre typical of the Midlands, containing national chain stores and small local businesses.
 It had a branch of Somerfield before the Co-operative Group took over the chain in 2009.
 The opening of a large chain supermarket on Coppice Side has been blamed as a factor behind the closure of several small independent shops.
 The shops that lined West Street and High Street from 1901 had disappeared by the early 21st century.
 Hepworth Retail Park is a modern development with a restaurant, cinema and various shops.

 Plans were announced in 2008 for a new retail complex consisting of a cinema, DIY store and a nationally recognised clothing store.
 A link road called Sir Herbert Wragg Way has been built, named after the area's mid-20th century Member of Parliament and pipe-yard owner.

 A pub bar and restaurant opened on the former Empire Cinema site in April 2007, named The Paramount after Paramount Cars, a manufacturer based in the town in the 1950s.
 The pub closed in June 2013.
+Masseys DIY store, which was founded in Swadlincote in 1947, won the 2023 East Staffordshire and South Derbyshire Business Awards.